ManoManoTech/ALaMano/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all content on manomano, ManoMano’s GitHub organization, or any other official ManoMano web presence allowing for community interactions, as well as at all official ManoMano events, whether offline or online.
+This Code of Conduct applies to all content on ManoMano, ManoMano’s GitHub organization, or any other official ManoMano web presence allowing for community interactions, as well as at all official ManoMano events, whether offline or online.

 The Code of Conduct also applies within project spaces and in public spaces whenever an individual is representing